Fashionable relief from the sprawl of Charles de Gaulle

 - No matter where you prefer to sit in a lounge, you’re bound to be able to find a seat that suits your desires.
 There are lots of different types of chairs.

 - The food and drink choices are varied and plentiful and high quality.
-It’d be hard to find another business class club that offers as many choices as this one.
-It’s a premium dining experience for sure!

 - The Bad